 You felt your father’s steady hand

-Come to rest on your shoulder:
+There steady on your shoulder:

 “You’ve won before, you’ll win again.”